hiagop22/Serveless-API-AWS/README.md

 # Serveless API AWS
-This repository demonstrates a simple project showcasing how to create an API in AWS using Terraform + FastAPI + Pytest + ECR + JWT + Lambda.
+This repository demonstrates a simple project showcasing how to create an API in AWS using Terraform + FastAPI + Pytest + ECR + JWT + Lambda + CI/CD Pipeline with manual approve and rollback in case of failure.

 There is a freely accessible endpoint at "/", but all others require authentication using a bearer JWT.